Life has changed since COVID-19 — and so have some interview questions.

 There's no doubt about it: COVID-19 has drastically changed nearly every facet of life, including the job interview process.

-Sure, obviously many job interviews have moved online with Zoom quickly becoming the preferred interviewing format.
+Sure, obviously many hiring managers have moved online to a Zoom job interview format.
 But even more, a recent survey of job recruiters revealed a shift in job interview questions they're asking candidates.

 The survey found many recruiters are asking more skills-based questions; they want to know candidates have continued to grow and pick up new skills — even during COVID-19.
 This might mean adapting to the virtual work environment, adding online certifications to your resume, or learning new in-demand skills online.

 If you have an upcoming job interview, use these insights — directly from the recruiters' mouths — to help you prepare.

 What recruiters are asking job candidates in light of COVID-19